themichaelbender/azure-cloud-shell/README.md

   - PowerShell
   - Azure Account

-### Deploy Virtual Machines

 ### Presentation Demos
-** Note:Due to the live nature of demos, some commands may differ slightly from what is in this repository. **
+**Note: Due to the live nature of demos, some commands may differ slightly from what is in this repository.**

 #### Demo 1 - Exploring the Shell